 There have been so many experiences so far that we have to be grateful for and a few we chose to forget!
 Opening for Vampires Everywhere at their gig at the Craufurd event has been up there with one of the best experiences to date, playing our first festival at BeaconFest this summer, or our sold out EP launch show are some amazing things that have happened already this year.

 Casey getting her bracelet stuck in the guitar pickups mid set, part of which is still there if you look closely, is up there for stage slip-ups.
 We don’t talk about the broken table incident… But from Tommy playing with stickers over his nipples, or Casey (again) needing her shoelaces tied mid set, we always try to enjoy our gigs, and really hope our audiences can too, in a safe and inclusive environment with friends who enjoy our music.

 Where are your favourite go-to places to perform in Milton Keynes?

 Milton Keynes is very fortunate to have some fantastic independent venues, clubs and pubs to perform at, many that support grass-roots music in their community.
 The Craufurd Arms really feels like our home away from home whenever we have played there, the sounds is always great and they make you feel at home.
 You also have MK11 too which has a great set up.
 We have also been lucky to have worked with some great local and regional promoters, met some amazing bands too (many of whom we class as good friends), all who have really helped support our journey so far as well as the wider music scene in and around Milton Keynes.

-Keep up to date with the latest from the House of Debris here.
+Keep up to date with the latest from Debris here.